ukneutron/ukneutron.github.io/proposals.md

 .

 #### ISIS Neutron and Muon Source
-ISIS is not accepting any proposal now.
-Deadline for instruments on target station 2 is now passed.
+ISIS is now accepting Xpress proposal now.
 More information will be found [here](https://www.isis.stfc.ac.uk/Pages/Apply-for-beamtime.aspx).\
 ISIS is in a long shutdown to enable refurbishment of the [first target station](https://www.isis.stfc.ac.uk/Pages/Target-Station-1.aspx) and [replacement of a tank in the linear accelerator](https://www.isis.stfc.ac.uk/Pages/TH_LinacTank4_beadpull.aspx).
 More information about ISIS long shutdown will be found [here](https://www.isis.stfc.ac.uk/Pages/For-Users.aspx).

-#### The Swiss Spallation Neutron Source (SINQ)
-The next proposal deadline is 22nd November 2021.
-More information will be found [here](https://www.psi.ch/en/sinq)

 #### Australian Centre for Neutron Scattering (ANSTO)
 The next proposal deadline for ANSTO is 15th February, 2022.
 More information will be found [here](https://www.ansto.gov.au/our-facilities/australian-centre-for-neutron-scattering/call-for-proposals).